grv07/quick-alias/README.md

 Download the binary from https://github.com/grv07/quick-alias/blob/master/example/qa <br>

-You can make it executable with `sudo chmod +x todo`
+You can make it executable with `sudo chmod +x qa`

 # How to use ?
 './qa -a "sort_path" "some/full/long/path"' to add quick aliasing.